paulehh/dipas_docker/README.md

 ```

 ### Step 2: Customize Configuration Files
-- Edit the `.env` file to suit your environment.
+- Edit the `.env` file to suit your environment (at least by specifying your domain as DRUPAL_SITE_DOMAIN)
-- Customize the `./config/apache/yourdomain.de.conf` file with the settings for your domain.
+- Customize the `./config/apache/yourdomain.de.conf` by specfiying your domain as servername and alias.
 - OPTIONAL: Customize the `./config/drupal/drupal.services.yml` and `./config/drupal/settings.php` file to your needs

 ### Step 3: Build and Run the Docker Containers